 The circuit court found that the United States holds equitable title, and therefore, the property is not taxable.
-The property appraiser appealed to the $3^{rd}$ DCA.
+The 3rd DCA affirmed.
+The case is currently on appeal to the Florida Supreme Court, case number SC15-917.

-The following case was filed in 2014 and involves the same military housing issue: \Southeast Housing LLC and BBC Military Housing - Navy Southeast LLC v.
+The following case was filed in 2014 and involves the same military housing issue: Southeast Housing LLC and BBC Military Housing - Navy Southeast LLC v.
 Jones 1st Circuit, Escambia County, Case No.: 2014-CA-1433